menu

 Occupations and Workforce

-Franconia - Bethlehem is a decidedly white-collar town, with fully 88.13% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Franconia - Bethlehem is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Franconia - Bethlehem who work in office and administrative support (15.14%), management occupations (13.19%), and sales jobs (8.79%).
+Franconia - Bethlehem is a decidedly white-collar town, with fully 88.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Franconia - Bethlehem is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Franconia - Bethlehem who work in management occupations (16.40%), office and administrative support (13.36%), and food service (8.40%).

 Also of interest is that Franconia - Bethlehem has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.61% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle